aliersh/rlp/README.md

-# Ethereum RLP Encoding and Decoding [WIP]
+# Ethereum RLP Encoding and Decoding

-This project provides a Solidity implementation of Recursive Length Prefix (RLP) encoding and decoding, which is the primary data serialization method used in Ethereum. **Note: This project is currently a work in progress.**
+This project provides a Solidity implementation of Recursive Length Prefix (RLP) encoding and decoding, which is the primary data serialization method used in Ethereum.

-## Current Implementation Status

-✅ Complete:
-- RLPWriter library (encoding bytes and lists)
-- RLPHelpers utility functions
-- Tests for RLPWriter.writeBytes()
-- Tests for RLPWriter.writeList()
-- RLPReader library implementation
-- Tests for RLPReader.readBytes()

-🚧 In Progress:
-- Tests for RLPReader.readList()

 ## What is RLP?